jus1d/qarwett/README.md

 ![qarweTT](./images/qarwett.png)

-## Telegran-based application to check university schedule
+## Telegram-based application to check university schedule

-First of all, I'll implement schedule for (Samara University)[https://ssau.ru/]. but may be later, I transform this bot to an some kind of schedule agregator, for many universities.
+First of all, I'll implement schedule for (Samara University)[https://ssau.ru/]. but may be later, I transform this bot to a some kind of schedule aggregator, for many universities.

 ## Inspiration